Applying to REM

 There is only one intake annually for the REM graduate programs.

 Only online applications are accepted.
-Sending additional paper documentation before it is requested does not help your application and will not be included.
+Sending additional paper documentation before it is requested does not help your application and will not be reviewed or considered.

 Application to REM

-All prospective graduate students apply through the Office of Graduate and Postdoctoral Studies who is responsible for processing and distributing the applications to the departments.
+All prospective graduate students apply through Graduate and Postdoctoral Studies which is responsible for processing and distributing the applications to the departments.
 Comprehensive application instructions are available on their website.
 To apply:

-- Upload all transcripts, your CV, and your Statement of Interest into the application system.
-You will not be able to upload any documents until you have paid your deposit.
+- Upload all unofficial transcripts, your CV, and your Statement of Interest into the application system.
+You will not be able to upload any documents until you have paid the application fee.
+It is a good idea to get your application started and your application fee paid well before you have all of your documents ready for upload.

 - Provide names and e-mails for three referees.
-It is critically important that you have their email addresses correct.
-They will receive an e-mail which will allow them to log into SFU’s application system and complete an reference electronically.
+It is critically important that you have their email addresses correct and that it is a professional or institutional email address.
+Referees receive an e-mail asking them to log into SFU’s application system and complete a reference electronically.
 Because this is an automated email, it can get caught by junk filters.
 Other forms of submission are not acceptable.
+We are able to resend the referee notification email if they did not receive it.
+They have the choice to fill in an online form, or they can submit a letter and just fill in the form fields to direct the reviewer to the submission.
+It is not necessary to do both.

-- Applicants whose native language is not English must arrange to have IELTS or TOEFL scores to be submitted.
-More information for international students is available on the Graduate and Postdoctoral Studies website.
+- Applicants whose native language is not English must arrange to have IELTS or TOEFL scores submitted.
 It is wise to complete this testing 6 months prior to doing your application.
 Many applicants find they are scrambling in the final weeks leading up to the deadline.
 Results are valid for two years.

 For TOEFL and TWE: SFU code 0999, REM code 46.